 It is not thought that lumpsuckers are subject to heavy predation by any particular species.
 Because the nests are in some cases situated at low watermarks, the males suffer attacks from gulls and other birds during spring tides.

-The danger, however, comes from heavy greatest swell conditions which are fairly prevalent this time of year There are probably considerable losses as a result On the coast of Northumberland, it is not unusual to find dead lumpsuckers and even lumpsucker skins cast upon the shore.
+The danger, however, comes from heavy, greatest swell conditions, which are fairly prevalent this time of year There are probably considerable losses as a result On the coast of Northumberland, it is not unusual to find dead lumpsuckers and even lumpsucker skins cast upon the shore.

 Though there is some mystery surrounding these dead fishes, the theory has been advanced that they are the victims of rough seas.
 This could be so, but local fishermen believe that the lumpsucker is the work of the gray seal.

 The lumpsucker fish is a poor swimmer and could not easily escape a seal; it is, however, capable of short bursts of speed, and this enables it to catch small fishes, together with a variety of crustaceans, on which it principally feeds.
-The sedentary nature of the lumpsucker also makes it vulnerable to otters on the west coast of Scotland, and to the activities of spear-fishermen, a small but destructive minority in Britain.
+The sedentary nature of the lumpsucker also makes it vulnerable to otters on the west coast of Scotland and to the activities of spear-fishermen, a small but destructive minority in Britain.

-Even though it is not the object of a full-scale fishery in this country, the lumpsucker may be commercially valuable to anyone who catches it, for its roe is eaten as a cheap alternative to caviar: lumpish caviar mostly imported) is sold in almost all delicatessens.
+Even though it is not the object of a full-scale fishery in this country, the lumpsucker may be commercially valuable to anyone who catches it, for its roe is eaten as a cheap alternative to caviar; lumpish caviar (mostly imported) is sold in almost all delicatessens.

 However, the lumpsucker does not appear to suffer as a result of commercial exploitation.
-There is happily no suggestion t this interesting species is on the decline.
+There is happily no suggestion that this interesting species is on the decline.
 During the summer months, both males and females are relatively easy finds for the diver in coastal waters.

-A young male lumpsucker fish in the typical shallow water habitat with a rocky sea-bed.
+A young male lumpsucker fish in the typical shallow water habitat with a rocky seabed.
 On its back you can see the first dorsal fin, looking rather like a spike.
 As the fish reaches full maturity, the fin is reduced to a mere crest of low protuberances.

 A close-up of the head of a male lumpsucker guarding its eggs.
 Just above and to the rear of the eye, you can just see two small brown creatures clinging to the skin.
 These are external skin parasites and belong to the crustacean group called copepods.
 The two tail-like features on each parasite are egg sacs.